The Madaxeman

 They were halting - for all they were worth!

-They were being drawn to their doom as if entranced by the fires of Steffan the chicken-castrator's sea-spray soaked smorgasbord!
+Men were falling and being taken to Valhallah accompanied by the heavenly chimes of Arshram the Turophobic's Ikea nasal hair!
 The rest of the Viking clans didn't really care, and chundered forward regardless.

 It was already becoming obvious that the Romans had little interest in spreading their army out into a long wide line and allowing themselves to be defeated piecemeal by the much larger Scandic force and instead were going to hunker down and wait on a narrow frontage where their better armour, quality and Impact capability would be most advantageous.